AliNisarAhmed/my-notes/Azure Dev Fundamentals/AzureFundamentals.md

 - A region is a geographical area on the planet containing at least one, but potentially multiple datacenters that are nearby and networked together with a low-latency network.
 Azure intelligently assigns and controls the resources within each region to ensure workloads are appropriately balanced.

+At each region, Microsoft has built datacenters (physical buildings) that contain the physical hardware that Azure uses.
+These datacenters contain climate-controlled buildings that house the server racks containing physical computer hardware.
+They also have complex and reliable network infrastructure to provide the networking power.

+To ensure that data in Azure is safe from disasters and failures due to possible problems in a particular region, customers are encouraged to replicate data in multiple regions.
+If, for example, the South Central US region is hit by a devastating tornado (not out of the question in Texas), data that is also replicated to the North Central US region in Illinois is still safe and available.

+In order to ensure that applications are still performing as quickly as possible, Microsoft guarantees round-trip network performance of 2-milliseconds or less between regions.

 ### Geographies

+- In order to provide Azure services to people around the world, Microsoft has created boundaries called geographies.
+A geography boundary is oftentimes the border of a country.
 - Azure divides the world into geographies that are defined by geopolitical boundaries or country borders.
 - An Azure geography is a discrete market typically containing two or more regions that preserve data residency and compliance boundaries.
+- **Exam Tip**: The fact that each geography contains at least two regions separated by a large physical distance is important.
+That’s how Azure maintains disaster recovery, and it’s likely this concept will be included on the exam.

 Geographies are broken up into the following areas: